SalvadorO/Angular-EntitiyFramework/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+Listening to port from backend.
+Change it if needed /src/app/services/cookingvideo.service.ts

+after running WebApi in Visual Studio 2022 use "dotnet ef migrations add InitialCreate" and "dotnet ef database update".

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.